lunatech-labs/lunatech-squeryl-activiti/README.md

 To be more specific: If the transaction of `Service Task #1` touches a lot of data, but finishes quickly, and the transaction of `Service Task #2` touches almost nothing, but takes a very long time, no problems are to be expected if they are executed in separate transactions.
 If they are joined in the same transaction however, there is an increased chance of deadlocks.

+##### Transactions in asynchronous Activiti executions

+When an Activiti process is started inside an `inTransaction` block, the process and its delegates will join the existing transaction.
+However, if something is started outside an `inTransaction` block (and this would notably be when Activit's Job Executor runs something, so this includes all activities following one marked as `async`), there is no Squeryl transaction yet.
+In those cases, `SquerylJoinedTransactionFactory` will start a new Squeryl transaction, for which the commit and rollback is handled by Activiti invoking the proper methods on the `Transaction` that the factory provided to Activiti.

 ###### Pros
  * Automatic transaction rollback of *everything* on exceptions
  * No need to have compensating delegates